 As for the story, I liked the darker take on Sabrina.
 The first couple of issues had a lot of backstory, but once it got to main plot I was hooked.

 Overall, this was a fantastic spooky read.
 I cannot wait for the show.

 I really liked this mainly because I could relate to Petra and Sharon.
 Like them, I had unhealthy infatuations with celebrities who have no idea I exist.
 In fact, I still have these obsessions (I’m still waiting for Tim Lincecum to marry me).

 As for the storyline, I liked how it included the perspectives of both Petra and Bill.
 You got to see two different sides to the David Cassidy mania.

 Overall, I enjoyed this novel and its insights into fangirl culture circa 1974.

 I received this book for free through LibraryThing’s Early Reviewers.

-Overall, this is a great book for fangirls (and fanboys).
+Overall, this was a great coffee table book for those looking for home inspiration.

-I received this book for free through Goodreads's First Reads.
+I received this book for free through Bookstr’s (formerly The Reading Room) giveaways.